vsTerminus/c3downloader/windows/README.md

 Install the rest from cpan by opening a windows cmd prompt and typing:

 2. cpan PAR::Packer
-3. cpan LWP::Simple
 4. cpan Mojo::UserAgent
 6. cpan Mojo::IOLoop
 5. cpan JSON::Parse
 6. cpan File::Basename

-LWP::Simple will be phased out in the future once I've re-written all http downloads to use Mojo::UserAgent

 Now just run build.bat to compile the Perl script into an executable that can be run on Windows with or without Perl installed.